rjz/hubbub/services/travis/README.md

 Describe policies for Travis CI repository settings

+**Note**: Travis repositories are case-sensitive.
+If Travis knows a repository as 'RjZ/Sensitivv', it will return a 404 for (e.g.) 'github.com/rjz/sensitivv'.

 ## Configuration

 To use the travis-ci integration, [obtain an access token][travis-token] for your service and add it to your environment.

 For Travis free (travis-ci.org),